A physical basis for cosmological correlators from cuts: Correlators from twisted integrals

 where $\mu_i, \nu_i \in \mathbb{Z}$ and $P(\mbf{x})$ is any polynomial in $\mbf{x}$.
 While the above is automatically covariantly closed $(\nabla\vphi=0)$ since it is a holomorphic top-form, it may or may not be covariantly exact.
 Depending on $P$, it is possible for $\vphi$ to be exact $\vphi = \nabla [(n-1)\text{-form}] \simeq 0$ and lie outside of $H^n(M\setminus\B;\nabla)$.

 Importantly, the integrand of these twisted integrals (i.e., $u\ \Psi_n^{(\ell)}$ or any other $u\ \vphi$) exhibit very different behavior near the twisted and untwisted singular loci.
-Due to the twist $u$, there exists a choice of $\vep$ such that integral in a local neighborhood of where a $x_i$ vanishes converges; the integral for all other ``non-convergent'' values of $\vep$ are well defined through analytic continuation.
+Due to the twist $u$, there exists a choice of $\vep$ such that integral in a local neighborhood of where an $x_i$ vanishes converges; the integral for all other ``non-convergent'' values of $\vep$ are well defined through analytic continuation.
 On the other hand, nothing saves the integral from blowing up whenever a $B_i$ vanishes.
 Therefore, singularities at $B_i=0$ and $x_i=0$ must be managed differently.
 This has already been partially accounted for in the covariant derivative $\nabla$ since the connection $\omega$ has singularities on the twisted hyperplanes.
-From the perspective of contours, $B_i$-residues of the integrand are allowed but $x_i$-residues are not since the coordinate axes are branch surfaces ($u \sim x_i^\vep$ with $\vep \notin \mathbb{Z}$).
-This distinction places crucial restrictions on the kind of allowed contours and cuts.
-This will be most obvious in the dual cohomology defined in section \ref{sec:relCohom} where each dual form can be thought of as a corse approximation to a cut contour.
-This is made precise in appendix \ref{app:dualCanForm} and will play an important role in the development of a diagrammatic \cite{coaction, Abreu:2019wzk}.
+From the perspective of contours, $B_i$-residues of the integrand are allowed but $x_i$-residues are not since the coordinate axes are branch surfaces ($u \sim x_i^{\alpha_i}$ with $\alpha_i \notin \mathbb{Z}$).\footnote{For forging connections to cosmological spacetimes one will generally encounter cases where $\alpha_i=\vep \in \mathbb{Z}$.
+We note that the DEQs (and their solutions) for twisted cosmological integrals can be analytically continued in $\vep$ and one can extract the physical wavefunction by taking appropriate limits.} This distinction places crucial restrictions on the kind of allowed contours and cuts.
+This will be most obvious in the dual cohomology defined in section \ref{sec:relCohom} where each dual form can be thought of as a coarse approximation to a cut contour.
+This is made precise in appendix \ref{app:dualCanForm} and will play an important role in the development of a diagrammatic coaction method \cite{coaction, Abreu:2019wzk}.